Gustav Ludwig Hertz

 Gustav Hertz received his Nobel Prize one year later, in 1926.

 Prize share: 1/2

-Following Niels Bohr's theory for the structure of the atom, an experiment to verify it was made by James Franck and Gustav Hertz in 1913.
-A potential difference was applied to a tube containing a low pressure gas.
-When the current through the tube increased, the potential difference increased until it reached a certain voltage, then it was suddenly reduced.
-The result gave support for Bohr's theory in which the electrons have only specific discrete energies.
-The freely moving electrons, could at a certain energy, make the electrons of the gas atom to move to a new orbit.
+After the publication of Niels Bohr's theory on the structure of the atom, Gustav Hertz and James Franck conducted an experiment in 1913 to verify it.
+A potential difference was applied to a tube containing a low-pressure gas.
+When the potential difference was increased, the current flowing through the tube also increased until it reached a certain voltage, when it suddenly declined.
+The result supported Niels Bohr's theory, in which electrons can only have specific, discrete energies.
+The potential difference increased the free electrons' mobility until, at a certain energy level, they jumped to a higher-energy orbit instead.